-IBIS AMI modeling, and Interconnect Modeling may result in a large number of supporting files.
-This BIRD replaces the restriction that all files referenced by the .ibs file be restricted to the directory containing the IBIS file, to files referenced by the .ibs file shall be either in the same directory as the .ibs file or in a directory structure below the directory containing the .ibs file.
+IBIS AMI modeling and Interconnect modeling may result in a large number of supporting files.
+This BIRD removes the restriction that all files referenced by the .ibs file be restricted to the directory containing the IBIS file.
+Instead, files referenced by the .ibs file shall be either in the same directory as the .ibs file or in a directory structure below the directory containing the .ibs file.

-In addition, this BIRD relaxes other constraints on file names such as allowing both upper and lower case letters and allowing longer file names.
+In addition, this BIRD relaxes other constraints on file names, including allowing both upper and lower case letters and allowing longer file names.

 The IBIS specification must meet these requirements: